Skip to main content

 Technical Analysis

-CVE-2025-54106 is an integer overflow vulnerability classified under CWE-190, affecting the Windows Routing and Remote Access Service (RRAS) component in Microsoft Windows Server 2019 (specifically version 10.0.17763.0).
-The flaw arises when RRAS improperly handles certain input values, causing an integer overflow or wraparound condition.
-This can lead to memory corruption, enabling an attacker to execute arbitrary code remotely over the network.
-The vulnerability does not require any privileges (PR:N) but does require user interaction (UI:R), likely meaning the attacker must send specially crafted network packets or requests to the RRAS service.
-The scope is unchanged (S:U), meaning the impact is limited to the vulnerable component and does not extend beyond the affected system.
-The CVSS v3.1 base score is 8.8, reflecting high impact on confidentiality, integrity, and availability (all rated high).
-No known public exploits have been reported yet, but the vulnerability is publicly disclosed and considered critical due to the potential for remote code execution without authentication.
-RRAS is commonly used in enterprise environments for VPN and routing services, making this vulnerability particularly relevant for organizations relying on these features.
-The lack of available patches at the time of disclosure increases the urgency for interim mitigations and monitoring.
+CVE-2025-54106 is an integer overflow vulnerability classified under CWE-190 affecting the Windows Routing and Remote Access Service (RRAS) component in Microsoft Windows Server 2019, specifically version 10.0.17763.0.
+The flaw arises from improper validation and handling of integer values within RRAS, which can lead to an integer overflow or wraparound condition.
+This condition can cause memory corruption, enabling an attacker to execute arbitrary code remotely over the network without requiring any privileges.
+The attack vector is network-based (AV:N), with low attack complexity (AC:L), no privileges required (PR:N), but requires user interaction (UI:R), such as sending crafted network packets to the RRAS service.
+The vulnerability impacts confidentiality, integrity, and availability (all rated high), and the scope is unchanged (affects only the vulnerable component).
+The CVSS v3.1 base score is 8.8, indicating high severity.
+Although no known exploits are currently reported in the wild, the vulnerability's characteristics make it a critical risk for systems exposing RRAS services.
+RRAS is commonly used for routing, VPN, and remote access functionalities, making this vulnerability particularly dangerous in environments where these services are exposed to untrusted networks.
+The lack of available patches at the time of publication increases the urgency for organizations to implement interim mitigations and monitoring.
+The vulnerability was reserved in mid-July 2025 and published in early September 2025, indicating a recent discovery and disclosure timeline.

 Potential Impact